Rochester MN Senior Softball Bylaws

 Article 2: Objective

-The objective of RMSS shall be to organize a softball league for seniors.
+The objective of RMSS shall be to organize a summer softball league and a winter dome softball league for seniors.
 RMSS shall promote good sportsmanship, physical exercise, fellowship and fun in league play through its board of directors, team managers, and individual team members, with player safety as a primary concern.
+Senior Dome Softball players do not have to be RMSS summer ball members, and vice versa.

 A secondary objective shall be to encourage participation in tournament play for those RMSS players who are interested in such activity.
 Tournament activity (player selection, entry fee and travel expenses, and all associated communication) shall be outside the scope of RMSS.
 Tournament players do not have to be RMSS members.